jhpyle/docassemble/_docs/ml.md

 # <a name="lowerlevel"></a>Lower-level interface

-If you are an advanced interview author and you want to be able to control **docassemble**'s machine learning system more directly, you can follow the steps in this section and the following sections.
-Most authors, however, will be able to use machine learning with the `ml` and `mlarea` data types, as described in the
+If you are an advanced interview developer and you want to be able to control **docassemble**'s machine learning system more directly, you can follow the steps in this section and the following sections.
+Most developers, however, will be able to use machine learning with the `ml` and `mlarea` data types, as described in the
 [previous section](#howtouse).